erawijantari/RPyId/Notes/20191130_RPyID2nd/2nd_FunctionalProgram.md

 Defining a functions is very usefull if you are going to perform similar task for several times.
 For example, you have several data that you will visualize as a barplot, then it is better to create a defined function to plot a barplot.
-In the example of [Creating functions](http://swcarpentry.github.io/r-novice-inflammation/02-func-R/index.html).
-Below is the example to convert Fahrenheit into Celsius.
+Below is the example to convert Fahrenheit into Celsius from the example in [Creating functions](http://swcarpentry.github.io/r-novice-inflammation/02-func-R/index.html).

 Defining the function.
 Pay attention to the syntax of defining the functions in R and Python below.